Ibiza excursions: Best beaches, markets, day trips & more

 Aguamar Water Park

-Aguamar in Playa d'en Bossa makes for a great family day out and provides a good Ibiza excursion for water babies who are bored of the beach.
+Aguamar in Playa d'en Bossa makes for a great family day out for water babes bored of the beach.

 The park has a few white knuckle water rides along with some more sedate slides and paddling pools for younger kids, plus all the usual facilities you'd expect, such as restaurants, picnic areas and lockers.